housten/OIDC-Demo/docs/azure-deployment-plan.md

 - Submit a sample test result and verify summary endpoint data.
 - Monitor App Service logs (`az webapp log tail`) for errors.
 - Optionally enable Application Insights for richer telemetry.

+## 7. GitHub Actions API smoke test workflow

+The repository includes `.github/workflows/api_smoke_test.yml`, which runs a workload-identity authenticated smoke test against the deployed API.
+Complete the following setup before running it:

+1. **Create or reuse a client application registration** with delegated access to the Metrics API scope.
+Add a GitHub federated credential (issuer `https://token.actions.githubusercontent.com`) scoped to `repo:housten/OIDC-Demo:ref:refs/heads/main`.
+Store the app's client ID in the repository secret `API_CLIENT_APP_ID`.
+2. **Configure repository variables**: set `API_BASE_URL` to the deployed API root (e.g., `https://metricsapi-OIDC-demo-app.azurewebsites.net`) and `API_SCOPE` to the exposed audience (typically `api://<api-app-client-id>/.default`).
+3. **Reuse the existing tenant secret** `AZURE_TENANT_ID` that already supports the deployment workflow.

+When invoked (manually via *Run workflow*), the job:

+- Exchanges the GitHub OIDC token for an Azure AD access token scoped to the API.
+- Sends `POST /api/tests/result` with a sample payload that records contextual metadata.
+- Calls `GET /api/tests/summary`, surfaces the JSON response in the workflow run summary, and uploads all request/response bodies as an artifact (`api-smoke-test`).

+Review the uploaded artifacts to validate the API response.
+The workflow only touches the in-memory store; run `POST /api/tests/clear` afterwards if you want to reset the metrics.